Kit (association football): Modern era

 The market for replica shirts has grown enormously, with the revenue generated for leading clubs and the frequency with which they change designs coming under increased scrutiny, especially in the United Kingdom, where the market for replicas is worth in excess of £200m.
 Several clubs have been accused of price fixing, and in 2003 Manchester United were fined £1.65m by the Office of Fair Trading.
 The high prices charged for replicas have also led to many fans buying fake shirts which are imported from countries such as Thailand and Malaysia.
 The chance for fans to purchase a shirt bearing the name and number of a star player can lead to significant revenue for a club.
 In the first six months after David Beckham's transfer to Real Madrid the club sold more than one million shirts bearing his name.
 A market has also developed for shirts worn by players during significant matches, which are sold as collector's items.
 The shirt worn by Pelé in the 1970 FIFA World Cup Final sold at auction for over £150,000 in 2002.

 A number of advances in kit design have taken place since 2000, with varying degrees of success.
 In 2002 the Cameroon national team competed in the African Cup of Nations in Mali wearing shirts with no sleeves, but FIFA later ruled that such garments were not considered to be shirts and therefore were not permitted.
 Manufacturers Puma AG initially added "invisible" black sleeves to comply with the ruling, but later supplied the team with new one-piece singlet-style tops.
 FIFA ordered the team not to wear the tops but the ruling was disregarded, with the result that the Cameroon team was docked six points in its qualifying campaign for the 2006 FIFA World Cup, a decision later reversed after an appeal.
 More successful were the skin-tight shirts designed for the Italian national team by manufacturers Kappa, a style subsequently emulated by other national teams and club sides.
 A brief fashion for men wearing snood scarf neckwarmers ended in 2011 when the IFAB banned them as potentially dangerous.
-A ban on women wearing the hijab was introduced by the IFAB in 2007, but lifted in 2012 after pressure from Prince Ali of Jordan.
-In keeping with French views, the French Football Federation said it would maintain its ban.
+A ban on women wearing the hijab was introduced by the IFAB in 2007, but suspended in 2012 after pressure from Prince Ali of Jordan, and lifted permanently in 2014, in a change that also permitted Sikh turbans.
+In keeping with French views, the French Football Federation maintains a ban on the hijab, which was upheld by the Conseil d'État in 2023.
+Gareth Bale in 2016 began a trend of putting holes in the backs of one's socks to ease constriction of the calf muscle; in November 2017 a referee forced Ezequiel Garay to change socks he decided had too many holes.